 The Amsterdam Group is active to facilitate information exchange, discussion and creation of solutions between the involved stakeholders in the context of C-ITS.
 The role of the Amsterdam Group:

 - Facilitate dialogue between actors, e.g. on corridors results and needs

 - Integrated communication interface towards the individual members of the Amsterdam group

 - Exchange of experience between corridors, front runners, etcetera.

 - Communicates with EC and other bodies (e.g. ETSI/CEN)

 - Functional specifications for C-ITS services as input for standardization

 The Amsterdam Group is lead by the management team, with one representative from each of the umbrella organisations.
 The team consists of the chairman and the co-chairs, and currently includes the following people:

-Torsten Geißler, BASt, Chairman of the Amsterdam Group
+Torsten Geißler, BASt/CEDR, Chairman of the Amsterdam Group

 Niels Peter Skov Andersen, General Manager of C2C-CC and co-chair of the Amsterdam Group